e-HAIL Members

 Computing Innovation Postdoctoral Fellow in AI, Computer Science & Engineering

-Areas of Expertise: Precision health and wellness; digital health platforms with IOT services; machine learning and data science analysis for protected health information (PHI).
+Areas of Expertise: Precision health and wellness; digital health platforms with IOT services; machine learning and data science analysis for protected health information (PHI)

 Publications: